stanfordnlp/dspy/docs/docs/index.md

      ```

-## 1) **Modules** express portable, _natural-language-typed_ behavior.
+## 1) **Modules** express AI behavior in a portable, declarative way.

 To build reliable AI systems, you must iterate fast.
 But maintaining prompts makes that hard: it forces you to tinker with strings or data _every time you change your LM, metrics, or pipeline_.
 Having built over a dozen best-in-class compound LM systems since 2020, we learned this the hard way—and built DSPy so you don't have to.

-DSPy shifts your focus from tinkering with prompt strings to **programming with structured and declarative natural-language modules**.
-For every component in your AI system, you define a _signature_, specifying input/output behavior, and a _module_, specifying a strategy for invoking your LM.
-DSPy handles expanding your signatures into prompts and parsing your typed outputs, so you can write ergonomic, portable, and optimizable AI systems.
+DSPy shifts your focus from tinkering with prompt strings to **programming with structured natural-language modules**.
+For every AI component in your system, you specify input/output behavior as a _signature_ and select a _module_ to assign a strategy for invoking your LM.
+DSPy expands your signatures into prompts and parses your typed outputs, so you can write ergonomic, portable, and optimizable AI systems.

 !!! info "Getting Started II: Build DSPy modules for various tasks"